parcelLab/parcelLab-js-plugin/Readme.md

   </script>
 ```

 This snippet will load the needed assets and render the parcelLab plugin into the div with the id "#pl-trace".
-If you want the plugin to be rendered to an other DOM node you just have to change the id from '#pl-trace' to the id of the required DOM node.
-Further you can customize the plugin by extending the options object in the snippet.
+If you want the plugin to be rendered to an other DOM node you just have to change the id in the snippet.
+Further you can customize the plugin by extending the options object (see below).

 P.S.: A recent version of these scripts is always available at the parcelLab CDN:
 - `<link href="https://cdn.parcellab.com/css/v3/parcelLab.min.css" rel="stylesheet">`